TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/PROJECT-COMPLETION-SUMMARY.md

 ## 🎉 FINAL STATUS

-**The TeamReel Constitutional Foundation & Enforcement System is COMPLETE and ready for production deployment.**
+**The project Constitutional Foundation & Enforcement System is COMPLETE and ready for production deployment.**

 All work packages have been successfully implemented with full constitutional compliance, comprehensive testing, automated deployment, and complete observability.
-The system provides development teams with the tools needed to maintain high code quality while enforcing the 8 SE principles that form the foundation of TeamReel's software development practices.
+The system provides development teams with the tools needed to maintain high code quality while enforcing the 8 SE principles that form the foundation of project's software development practices.

 **Ready for immediate production deployment and team adoption.** 🚀

 ---

-*Project completed as part of TeamReel's commitment to constitutional software development principles and engineering excellence.*
+*Project completed as part of project's commitment to constitutional software development principles and engineering excellence.*